A two-level stochastic collocation method for semilinear elliptic equations with random coefficients: Model problem and weak formulation

 where $D\subset\mathbb{R}^d$ is a bounded domain, $\partial D$, the boundary of $D$, is either smooth or convex and piecewise smooth, the diffusion coefficient $a$ is a real-valued random field defined on $D$, i.e., for each $x\in D$, $a(\cdot,x):\Omega\rightarrow \mathbb{R}$ is a random variable with respect to a suitable probability space $(\Omega,\mathscr{F},\mathscr{P})$.
 Here $\Omega$ is the set of elementary events, $\mathscr{F}$ is the $\sigma$-algebra and $\mathscr{P}: \Omega\rightarrow [0,1]$ is a probability measure.
 We assume that $a$ is bounded and uniformly coercive, i.e., there exist $a_{min}, a_{max}\in (0,\infty)$, such that

 Here, we also assume $f(\omega,x,u(\omega,x))$ is sufficiently smooth.
 For brevity, we shall drop the dependence of variables $\omega, x$ in $f(\omega, x, u)$ in the following exposition.
 We also note that here and later in this paper the gradient operator, $\nabla$, always represents differentiation with respect to $x$ only.
+The model problem (\ref{model-problem}) is a prototype stationary reaction-diffusion problem that can be found in many chemical and biological applications.
+For example, it appears in the semi-discretization in time of the nonlinear stochastic reaction-diffusion problem modeling the conversion of starch into sugars in growing apples \cite{Rosseel:2012aa}.